iamswain25/LeadEngineerChallenge/Criteria.md

 - The application must run
 - The application must be a single-page application (SPA)
-- The application must be divided into logicalcomponents
+- The application must be divided into logical components
 - The file structure must be consistent and easy to follow without additional documentation
 - The list and details page must cover all [use cases](README.md#use-cases) with minor issues
 - The application must include meaningful tests (meaningful tests validate logic or component behavior; superficial tests like snapshot tests, or tests that just validate if a component renders are not accepted)